 Students with theoretical and empirical interest in surveillance studies, information and communications technology and politics, the politics of the Internet, security and intelligence, and privacy and civil liberties in Canada and internationally are encouraged to apply.
+I am especially interested in students able to assist with my project on voter surveillance.
 Students will be funded through a combination of fellowship, research assistance, and teaching assistance funds, to a value of $20,000/year for four years.
-A fifth year of funding is possible depending on successful performance in the program.

 Graduate Student Research in Surveillance Issues

 In the popular mind, the word “surveillance” tends to imply video monitoring or espionage.
 I regard it as a far broader phenomenon that structures relations between individuals and organizations, and indeed between individuals and individuals.
 It has become a routine aspect of modern life: who we are, what we are doing and where we are doing it.
 Everybody surrenders his or her personal information in exchange for a range of perceived benefits.
 Sometimes that surrender is voluntary and transparent; at others it is more secretive and coercive.
 The upshot is that one does not have to be a “suspect” anymore to be a subject of surveillance.